Canon M100 vs T5i

-The Canon EOS M100 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2017 and March 2013.
+The Canon EOS M100 and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in August 2017 and March 2013.
 The M100 is a mirrorless interchangeable lens camera, while the T5i is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M100 has a resolution of 24 megapixel, whereas the T5i provides 17.9 MP.
+The M100 has a resolution of 24 megapixels, whereas the T5i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is considerably larger (84 percent) than the Canon M100.
 Moreover, the T5i is substantially heavier (92 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon T7||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449|

 |Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529|

 |Canon T6i||132 mm||101 mm||78 mm||555 g||440||n||Feb 2015||749|